Dallas Public Library

 Comparative Audit

 To explore possible solutions, I evaluated other library/bookseller websites in a comparative audit.
-They share common elements, such as a navigation bar on desktop, hamburger menus on mobile, and multi-lingual support.
+They have similar elements, including a prominent search feature with adjustable filters and clearly described library services.

 Low-fi Prototype